2 Plunkett St

 Lenox, MA 01240

-Discussion led by The Mount’s 2016 Writers-in-Residence, Claire McMillan, Yvonne Puig, and Koren Zailckas
+A discussion with The Mount’s 2016 Writers-in-Residence, Claire McMillan, Yvonne Puig, and Koren Zailckas, and moderated by Irene Goldman-Price.

 “To write in the home which Edith Wharton built from her heart, where she wrote The House of Mirth, the book on which I based my novel, is quite literally a dream come true.” -2016 Edith Wharton Writer-in-Residence Yvonne Puig